akthersr/kickstarter-analysis-/README.md

  We can infer the following conclusions from analysis of outcomes based on launch date:

 1.Based on the data collected for theater outcomes by lauch date, we observe that kickstarter campaigns launched in May or June tend to be the most successful for a play.So,we can interpret that summer months are better times to run a campaign.

-2. September to March are the least successful months to launch a campaign.The analysis also shows that the least amount of successful theater campaign launched in December.
+2.September to March are the least successful months to launch a campaign.The analysis also shows that the least amount of successful theater campaign launched in December.

 We can deduce the following conclusions from analysis of Outcomes based on Goals:

  In analyzing the data, it can be concluded that the rate of success is higher for campaigns with a funding goal that is less than $5000.Theater Kickstarter campaigns with a lower fundraising goal which is less than $1000 up to $4999 has the most  success rate ranging from 76%-73%.